-Where we identify any failure to meet legal obligations, we will respond proportionately, taking account of the circumstances, in line with our Enforcement Policy [add link].
+Where we identify any failure to meet legal obligations, we will respond proportionately, taking account of the circumstances, in line with our Corporate Enforcement Strategy [add link once approved].

-We deal proportionately with breaches of the law as set out in our Enforcement Policy, available at [add link], including taking firm enforcement action when necessary
+We deal proportionately with breaches of the law as set out in our Corporate Enforcement Strategy, including taking firm enforcement action when necessary.